wuyudaxia/i_Language/README.md

 ## Current Focus

-Our team is currently working on understanding the limitations of traditional machine learning and neural network models to identify where and how symbolic AI, based on i-Language, can improve these systems.
-We are closely working with other teams responsible for defining the logical bases of i-Language, and we are integrating their outputs into our machine learning models.
+Our team is currently working on understanding the limitations of traditional machine learning and neural network models to identify where and how symbolic AI, based on ī-Language, can improve these systems.
+We are closely working with other teams responsible for defining the logical bases of ī-Language, and we are integrating their outputs into our machine learning models.

 ---

 ## Short-Term Plan

-### Objective: Evaluate the effectiveness of i-Language within large language models
+### Objective: Evaluate the effectiveness of ī-Language within large language models

 - **Key Tasks**:
   1. Study and review traditional machine learning models and large language models (LLMs) to identify their inherent limitations, particularly in areas like interpretability and accuracy.
-  2. Develop and train a machine learning model using i-Language-based datasets.
+  2. Develop and train a machine learning model using ī-Language-based datasets.
   3. Test the trained model to evaluate its accuracy and performance in comparison to traditional LLMs.
-  4. Analyze whether the symbolic AI approach using i-Language enhances the model's performance.
+  4. Analyze whether the symbolic AI approach using ī-Language enhances the model's performance.

 - **Immediate Deliverables**:
-  - A trained model using i-Language datasets.
+  - A trained model using ī-Language datasets.
   - A set of accuracy tests and metrics to compare performance against traditional models.
-  - Documentation of results and findings on whether i-Language improves model accuracy.
+  - Documentation of results and findings on whether ī-Language improves model accuracy.

 ---